rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 class PointMaterial(BasicMaterial):
     """
     Manages render settings for drawing vertices as rounded points.
-    The following render properties are supported.
+    The following rendering properties are supported.
     - drawStyle: the OpenGL draw setting (default is `GL_POINTS`)
     - pointSize: the width and height of each point in pixels (default is `8`)
     - roundedPoints: renders points with smooth corners (default is `True`)